Scope-Infrastructure-Calismalari/devops-cicd/ch04-building-ci-pipeline-in-azure-devops.md

 As seen in the image below, a new slot can be opened to the agent with the "+" button, and a pipeline can be created by adding the appropriate tasks through the search window.

 <p align="center"><img src="images/CI-surecleri/image-36.png"></p>

-## Why Pipeline as Code?

-The biggest difference of the **"Pipeline as Code"** approach from the classical pipeline generation system is that this approach will allow us to version the pipelines as well.

-Since there is a file in the "azure-pipelines.yml" located in the root ('/') folder of the repo, it is versioned and kept under the Git structure, and the improvements, additions and removals are kept.

-In other words, we can see the codes and versions of two years ago, as well as the pipeline versions of those codes. **Code and pipelines will be matched**, *"We need to create the artifact of this time"* When it is said, it will be possible to use the pipeline file created and run for that version of the codes and create the same artifact again.

-*NOTE: In the ongoing processes in the software development world, developers also write the pipeline of the code they have developed, developers manage the CI processes, and maintain the pipeline structure with their codes.*

 ---
 #### Previous Chapter: [03 - CI/CD Pipeline](ch03-ci-cd-pipeline.md) | Next Chapter: [05 - Converting Classic Pipelines to YAMLs](ch05-converting-classic-pipelines-to-yamls.md) | Return to [Main Page](README.md)